fatwoof/fatwoof.github.io/README.md

 # What others are saying

-> This is soo much better for communicating with my disc golf freind group than our old group text.
-Now when new people join, we don't have to start a whole new message thread.
+> This is soo much better than our old group text.
+Now, when new people join, we don't have to start a whole new message thread.

-> Being able to categorize discussion is so nice!
+> Yes!
+I can finally delete messages I accidentally send.
+Thanks for nothing, GroupMe

+> Facebook is great and all, but half my friends don't have one for whatever reason.
+With Discord, I don't have to comporomise my privacy/security to participate in the disc golf community.

 # Join the community today!

+## Here's How

+Joining the community is as easy as signing up for a tournament.
+Simply create a Discord account here https://discord.com/register